'They make me feel like trash': Huge rally shows not everybody supports Catalan independence

 BARCELONA, Spain — Hundreds of thousands of demonstrators descended on the capital of Catalonia on Sunday to show the world that not everybody in the autonomous region wants to be independent of Spain.

-“I feel like a foreigner in my own country,” said Patricia Perez, referring to campaigners fighting to create Europe’s youngest nation.
+“I feel like a foreigner in my own country,” said Patricia Perez, referring to campaigners fighting to create a new nature in Europe.
 “They make me feel like trash even though I’ve lived here all my life.”

 “They announced independence, and don’t care what the majority thinks — we don’t matter at all,” the 23-year-old added.